 How to Sell Your Home FSBO

-The process of selling your home is challenging, and this is compounded by your decision to sell your home without using a listing agent.
+The process of selling your home is challenging, and your decision to sell your home without using a listing agent can make it even more complicated.
 From preparing your home for sale to handling the offers and contract negotiations, selling FSBO takes some hard work.
-However, to make matters easier, you may be selling in what is called a “seller’s market” — that is, receiving so much buyer interest that buyers will outbid one another to try to purchase your home.
+However, to make matters easier, you may be selling in what is called a “seller’s market” — that is, pricing your home just right so that buyers start a bidding war where you have so much buyer interest that buyers will outbid one another to try to purchase your home.

 Much like in a home auction, the right reserve price is not what you think your home is worth or the amount you hope to get, it’s the price at which you think other buyers will be encouraged to bid higher.
-And just like in a home auction, the price at which you list your home on the market is what is known as a reference point.
-Both buyers and bidders approach a home with more than just the perceived value of the home in mind: they are also considering the surrounding community as well.
+This price, which is known as a reference point, is the price at which you list your home on the market.
+In this scenario, both buyers and bidders approach a home with more than just the perceived value of the home in mind: they are also considering the surrounding community as well.

 So how do you price your home to start a bidding war between buyers?
-Setting the price too low carries the risk of undervaluing your home and potentially losing out on equity.
-Setting the price too high and the bidding momentum could stop prematurely, or worse, your home could sit on the market too long.
+Setting the price too low carries the risk of undervaluing your home and potentially losing out on equity while setting the price too high means the bidding momentum could stop prematurely, or worse, your home could sit on the market too long.
 We will show you how to find the value of your home and how to set the right asking price.

 How the Pros Determine Home Values

-When home appraisers are valuing a home, they use a variety of tools, tactics, and models to arrive at an appropriate value.
+When home appraisers are valuing a house, they use a variety of tools, tactics, and models to arrive at an appropriate and accurate value.
 Home appraisers typically use Fannie Mae’s Uniform Residential Appraisal Report for properties that are primary residencies that will have loans purchased and guaranteed by Fannie Mae.
 (Although exceptions to this may vary market-to-market.)

 In a typical Fannie Mae appraisal report, the appraiser will answer questions regarding the exterior and interior of the property, describe the neighborhood with an included street map showing comparable sales used in the home value calculation, a sketch of the exterior view, justification for the square footage calculation, exterior photographs of the property plus comparable properties, recent market sales data, public land records and public tax data.